-

 English, circa 1820

-Elegant and finely proportioned, the table combines richly figured walnut and rosewood veneers with ebony veneering and finely cast ormolu mounts throughout.
-The rectangular top is framed by an acanthus-cast ormolu edge above a slender columnar support with gilt-mounted fluting, standing on a sculptural quadripartite base with scrolling legs in the Louis XIV manner.
-Particularly striking are the boldly modeled ormolu lion masks and the contrast between the warm veneers, dark ebony ground, and gilt metalwork.
+Richly figured walnut and rosewood veneers are combined with ebony veneering and finely cast ormolu mounts throughout.
+The rectangular top is framed by an acanthus-cast ormolu edge above a slender columnar support with gilt-mounted fluting, raised on a quadripartite base with scrolling legs in the Louis XIV manner.
+The contrast between the warm veneers, dark ebony ground, and gilt metalwork is especially effective.

-The table reflects the strong French influence present in the finest English Regency furniture and relates closely to the work of the important London cabinetmaker Thomas Parker.
-Best known for his revival of Boulle work during the Regency period, Parker frequently adapted Régence and Louis XIV forms into a distinctly English idiom, combining French exuberance with the cleaner proportions favored during the reign of George IV.
+The table reflects the strong French influence present in the finest English Regency furniture and relates closely to the work of the London cabinetmaker Thomas Parker.
+Best known for his revival of Boulle work during the Regency period, Parker frequently adapted Régence and Louis XIV forms to English tastes, combining French ornament with the cleaner proportions favored during the reign of George IV.

-Several documented tables attributed to Thomas Parker employ closely related bases to the present example, including examples with identical scrolling quadripartite supports, lion-mask mounts, and clustered column shafts.
-A particularly relevant comparison was published by H. Blairman & Sons illustrating a tripod table attributed to Parker and supplied to George IV, circa 1815.
-The present table shares the same sophisticated fusion of Regency and Louis XIV design vocabulary characteristic of Parker’s finest work.¹
+Several documented tables attributed to Parker employ closely related bases, including examples with scrolling quadripartite supports, lion-mask mounts, and clustered column shafts.
+A closely related tripod table attributed to Parker and supplied to George IV was illustrated by H. Blairman & Sons in 2007.¹

 Thomas Parker operated from 19 Air Street, Piccadilly between 1808 and 1817, later relocating to Warwick Street, Golden Square, where he remained active into the late 1820s.
-The Prince Regent, later George IV, favored the firm and commissioned notable furniture for Carlton House, including a pair of caskets-on-stands.
-Parker’s work remains among the most distinctive expressions of the late Regency fascination with French royal furniture of the 17th and early 18th centuries.
+The Prince Regent, later George IV, patronized the firm and commissioned notable furniture for Carlton House, including a pair of caskets-on-stands.² -

 More Information

-Origin: England Period: 19th Century Materials: walnut; rosewood; ebony; ormolu Condition: excellent; wear commensurate with age and use; the top with a gentle undulation consistent with age Creation Date: circa 1820 Styles / Movements: Regency, Traditional 200 Lex Booth #: 54 Book References: ¹ Geoffrey Beard and Christopher Gilbert, The Dictionary of English Furniture Makers 1660–1840, 1986, p.
-675; The Manufacture Attributed to Thomas Parker, H. Blairman & Sons Ltd., 2007, p.
-4, no. 4.
-Dealer Reference #: A262d Incollect Reference #: 861669 -
+Origin: England Period: 19th Century Materials: walnut; rosewood; ebony; ormolu Condition: excellent; wear commensurate with age and use; the top with a gentle undulation consistent with age Creation Date: circa 1820 Styles / Movements: Regency, Traditional 200 Lex Booth #: 54 Book References: ¹ H. Blairman & Sons Ltd., The Manufacture Attributed to Thomas Parker, 2007, p.
+4, no. 4. ² Geoffrey Beard and Christopher Gilbert, The Dictionary of English Furniture Makers 1660–1840, 1986, p.
+675. Dealer Reference #: A262d Incollect Reference #: 861669 -

 Dimensions